jessepav/lacygoill-wiki-backup/vim/compiler.md

 Any uppercase item must appear at the very beginning of a format.

 ##
-## What are some examples of 'efm' values to parse multi-line messages?
+## What are some examples of 'efm' values to parse multiline messages?

 Suppose your compiler writes errors in the following format: